RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 # Question 4.2

-This question asks for a motionDetector based in the histogram of the image.
+This question asks for a motionDetector based on the histogram of the image.
 Below is the full code.

 ```
 #include <config_loader.h>